Digital-Woods/woods-portal-frontend/README.md

 # WoodsPortal Frontend Customization Guide

 This codebase is designed to extend the capabilities of HubSpot’s membership portal using React, enabling a fully customizable, single-page application (SPA) experience.
-It integrates seamlessly with **Woods Portal**—our hosted, enterprise-level membership portal for HubSpot—offering unlimited customization potential.
+It integrates seamlessly with **WoodsPortal**—our hosted, enterprise-level membership portal for HubSpot—offering unlimited customization potential.

-For feature requests, feel free to reach out at [support@digitalwoods.io](mailto:support@digitalwoods.io).
+For feature requests, feel free to reach out at [dev@digitalwoods.io](mailto:dev@digitalwoods.io).

 ---